×

 We asked expats how they chose their neighborhood and found a place to live.
 They answered:

 "One of the best ways to find a place to live in Jakarta is to use online resources such as rental websites and classifieds.
 You can also search for local real estate agents who specialize in the area.
 Additionally, you can ask friends and family who live in Jakarta for recommendations.
-Finally, you can also look for rental postings in local newspapers and magazines," remarked one expat living in Jakarta, Indonesia.
+Finally, you can also look for rental postings in local newspapers and magazines," explained one expat living in Jakarta, Indonesia.

 What is a typical expat home or apartment like in Jakarta?